 The new option is being tested here by the U.S. Department of Agriculture, according to Oregon Sen. Jeff Merkley, and could be rolled out nationwide at a later point.

-"Accessing a grocery store can be a big challenge," Merkley said, "especially given the lack of full-service grocery stores in so many lower income neighborhoods."
+"Accessing a grocery store can be a big challenge," Merkley says, "especially given the lack of full-service grocery stores in so many lower income neighborhoods."

-Merkley added that he hopes the service will help alleviate Oregon's countless urban and rural areas where the closest thing to a grocery story is a gas station deli.
-The program should also be useful for those who are busy with work and childcare, those living with disabilities or just trying to save time.
+Merkley hopes the service will help alleviate Oregon's countless urban and rural food deserts — areas where the closest thing to a grocery store is a gas station deli.
+The program should also be useful for those who are busy with work and childcare — living with disabilities — or just trying to save time.

-Merkley noted that Oregon is the nation's 12th hungriest state, with more than 600,000 people enrolled in SNAP.
+Merkley notes that Oregon is the nation's 12th hungriest state, with more than 600,000 people enrolled in SNAP.

 "For hundreds of thousands of Oregonians, SNAP benefits are the difference between being able to afford food or going to bed hungry," he said.